Triple Play Records in NPB History

 Related books are also helpful

 Since the 2000s, tracking technology has enabled statistical analysis of triple play conditions in NPB.
 Data shows that triple plays most commonly occur with runners on first and second with no outs, on line-drive or hard-hit ground balls.
-Advanced defensive shifting in recent years has influenced triple play outcomes.
+Advanced defensive shifting from the 2010s onward has influenced triple play outcomes.
 In the 2010s, Hiroshima Carp second baseman Ryosuke Kikuchi's exceptional range contributed to numerous double plays and drew attention for potential triple play involvement.
 The introduction of video replay review in the 2020s has improved the accuracy of triple play rulings.
 As data analysis and defensive techniques continue to evolve, new insights into triple play patterns will emerge, enriching NPB's defensive legacy.